 Municipal divisions

-The governorate is divided into municipal divisions with a total estimated population as of July 2017 of 4,407,335.
+The governorate is divided into municipal divisions, and its estimated population was 4,407,335 as of July 2017.
 Sometimes, a Markaz and a Qism appear as a shared name.
-In the case of the Asyut governorate, there is one new city, three Aqsam and eleven Marakiz.
+The Asyut governorate has one new city, three Aqsam, and eleven Marakiz.

 - Abnub